 “You have one right there.”

 “Yes, we also have one in the dining room.
 Unfortunately, I didn’t ask you to point out the ones outside of that room.
-If this was a game-show, you would have just lost points.”
+If this were a game-show, you would have just lost points.”

 “I would never lie.”
 She insisted.
 She even turned her nose toward the ceiling.